FRC-Utilities/QDriverStation/README.md

 ### Download

 You can download the QDriverStation from GitHub or SourceForge.
 If you got the QDriverStation from another website, it was probably modified by another person and may contain adware or some nasty junk in it.
+Be advised that SourceForge is known for serving misleading advertisements.

-We strongly recommend you to download the installers from GitHub and **not** from SourceForge.
+We strongly recommend you to download the installers from GitHub and **not from SourceForge**.

 **Download Links:**